karyboy/kinesisKeyboard/README.markdown

 ## kinesisKeyboard

-kinesisKeyboard is an onscreen keyboard that can be used with the kinesis framework for kinect by web applications to input characters in input , textarea etc. using the kinect motion sensor.
+kinesisKeyboard is an onscreen keyboard that can be used by web applications, with the kinesis framework for kinect, to input characters in input fields , textarea etc. using the kinect motion sensor.
 It uses the [mottie keyboard](https://github.com/Mottie/Keyboard) and bridges it with [kinesis](http://kinesis.io).

 ## Usage